 Something that I’ve been doing a lot recently is apologising when I take time off from blogging.
 You might’ve noticed that so many of my most recent blog posts have started with something along the lines of “I’m sorry I haven’t posted in a while, I’ve been so busy with university at the moment”.
 It got me thinking, why should I have to apologise?
 It’s not just me who’s been apologising for taking time off.
 I’ve noticed that in the blogging community as a whole we often feel guilty for not being consistent in blogging.
-So, I thought I’d write a post about why we don’t need to apologies for taking a blogging break.
+So, I thought I’d write a post about why we don’t need to apologise for taking a blogging break.

 For Most of Us, Blogging Isn’t Our Full-Time Job